 Who Should Join Airtable in 2026

 - Engineers who want to build AI agents at a company with revenue.
-Unlike pre-revenue AI startups, Airtable has 450,000+ customers, $478M ARR, and cash flow positivity.
+Unlike pre-revenue AI startups, Airtable has 300,000+ customer organizations, $478M ARR (2024), and cash flow positivity.
 You’re building AI on top of real usage, not theoretical use cases.

 - People who value work-life balance.
 The 4.0 WLB score is genuine.
 Airtable isn’t a grind shop.
 If you’re coming from a place like Scale AI (2.7 WLB) or a YC startup doing 70-hour weeks, you’ll feel the difference immediately.